-Moreover, the Nigerian Government has made a serious effort to address this problem.
+The Nigerian Government has made an effort to address this problem.
 At the heart of corruption in Nigeria, however, are those who wield government authority.
-According to a report done by Nigeria's Economic and Financial Crimes Commission last year, the country's excessive government stole or misused about $400 billion during the last four decades of the 20th century.
+According to a report done by Nigeria's Economic and Financial Crimes Commission in 2005, the country's excessive government stole or misused about $400 billion during the last four decades of the 20th century.
 That amount is about equal to all of the aid given to Africa by Western donors during the same period of time.

 One of the earliest government scams was the cement scandal of the early 1960s in which a grand public housing plan was announced where vast quantities of cement were purchased from foreign contractors, but far more cement was ordered than was needed.
 Overloaded Nigerian ports saw ships loaded with cement backed up for miles out to sea.
 Corrupt officials made profits, however, from selling cement import licenses.
 But the promised housing was never constructed on the scale that had been envisioned.